andrealommen/PHY309/lectures/SeparationVariables.md

 ![Griffiths Figure 3.18-19](Figures/Figure3.18-19.png){:class="img-responsive"}

 Okay so now let's look back at the problem I gave you at the beginning of class.
 Talk with your neighbor and sketch out a plan for doing it.

+# Separation of Variables in Spherical Coordinates
+Separation of Variables in Spherical Coordinates leads to the Legendre Polynomials, so I have put that with the next lecture "Multipole Expansion (and Legendre Polynomials)"